 - Slumping grades

 - Extreme withdrawal and reclusiveness

 Remember, too, that adolescents are under tremendous pressure to conform to the standards of their peers.
 This pressure toward conformity can be dangerous in that it applies not only to clothing and hairstyles; it may lead them to do things that they know are wrong.

-- Emerging independence and search for identity.
 Adolescence marks a period of increasing independence.
 This often translates into conflict between teenagers and parents.
 Tensions of this kind are part of growing up.
 For parents, they’re also a normal part of the letting-go process.
 The search for identity is often accompanied by growing confusion about personal values and beliefs.
 This time of questioning is important in that it gives young people a chance to examine the values they have been taught and begin to embrace their own beliefs.
 Though they may (and often do) end up adopting the same beliefs as their parents, it’s crucial that they go through this experience of discovering them on their own.
 This enables kids to develop a sense of integrity.

-- Interest in the opposite sex.
 As everybody knows, adolescence is marked by a new interest in the opposite sex.
 Boys usually find themselves struggling with a strong physical desire for sex.
 Girls, on the other hand, face a more emotional desire for closeness and intimacy.
 Although these powerful feelings present challenges for young people and their parents, awareness and communication can help pave the way for a smooth transition into this exciting phase of life.